-We would like to thank the NPS, United States Navy (USN), TNC, and the Santa Catalina Island Conservancy for their cooperation and allowing us access to their property to conduct our surveys and monitoring.
+We would like to thank the NPS, United States Navy (USN), TNC, and the Catalina Island Conservancy for their cooperation and allowing us access to their property to conduct our surveys and monitoring.
 We conducted this project through the Californian Cooperative Ecosystem Studies Unit (Task Agreement P15AC00122).
 We thank the NPS and the USN for providing transportation to and from the islands.
-David Garcelon handled contract administration, permitting, and provided editorial comments on the final report.
+The Annenberg Foundation provided a generous grant that allowed us to hire 2 seasonal field assistants for the 2019 season.
+David Garcelon handled contract administration and permitting.
 The Sauces, Fraser Point, West End, and Two Harbors nest cams and live streams were provided by Explore.org.
 The network connection to Santa Cruz was provided by the University of California Santa Barbara.